slatedocs/slate/source/index.html.md

-professions | array of strings | list of professions, eg. `["schauspieler", "synchronsprecher"]` main_picture_url_tile | string | profile picture url (thumbnail version) picture_url | string | profile picture url of specified version
+professions | array of strings | list of professions, eg. `["schauspieler", "synchronsprecher"]` main_picture_url_tile | string | profile picture url (thumbnail version) picture_url | string | profile picture url of specified version castupload_url | string | url of the profile on castupload castupload_professional_url | string | url of the profile on castupload professional (only available when connected)

 ## Get a specific actor profile